Abdirahman Mohamed Abdi Hashi: Career

 Hashi is an economist by profession, and a financial expert with nearly thirty years of experience working in Wall Street and the World Bank.
 Dr. Abdirahman was a candidate for the president of Somalia in 2012.
 He has two master's degrees from Johns Hopkins University and attended George Mason University and received his PhD in economics.
-He authored a book on Islamic finances, tilted Islamic Banking: Steady in Shaky Times?
+Dr. Abdirahman Mohamed Abdi Hashi is the author of the book Islamic Banking: Steady in Shaky Times, which explores the resilience of Islamic banking during financial crises.

 Personal life

 Hashi hails from the Qayaad tribe of Dhulbahante, a sub-clan of the Darod.